Church of St Nicholas, Mavesyn Ridware: History

-It is believed the church St Nicholas was founded in 1140 by Hugo de Mavesyn and his tomb in the church occupies the position generally assigned to its founder.
+It is believed the church of St Nicholas was founded in 1140 by Hugo de Mavesyn and his tomb in the church occupies the position generally assigned to its founder.
 The church was built in 1140 and extended during the medieval period until it was partly demolished and rebuilt in 1782.

 Before 1782 the church consisted of a tower, north aisle, south aisle, nave, chancel and porch.
 The chancel was divided from the nave by an open wooden screen and the walls were brightly coloured as was the ceiling of the south aisle.
 The north aisle was built in the 13th century of ashlar sandstone and has a number of original lancet windows, it was separated from the nave by three arches with octagonal pillars.
 The tower at the west end of the church was built of sandstone in the 15th century in a perpendicular gothic style with gargoyles projecting from the corners.
 Four bells were installed in the tower during the 17th century.

 In 1782 the medieval nave, chancel, porch and south aisle were demolished.
 The remaining west tower and north aisle were added to with a red brick wide square nave and polygonal chancel that ends in an apse.
 Some of the stone from the demolished building was used in the new part of the church as a wall between the nave and chancel.
 The new part of the church was built higher than the older part with steps leading down to the medieval north aisle.
 The small vestry window in the north aisle was created from a doorway in the original church.
 The four bells were recast in 1923 and two bells were added in 1928.
 A further two bells were added in 1999 to make a ring of eight bells with tenor weight of eight and three quarter hundredweight.